How To Automate Crawl Reports In Looker Studio

 Select your appropriate Google account from the dropdown.
 If Exporting to Google sheets for the first time you’ll need to select ‘Manage’, then click ‘Add’ on the next window to add your Google account where you’d like to export.

 This will bring up your browser, where you can select and sign into your Google Account.
 You’ll need to click ‘allow’ twice, before confirming your choices to ‘allow’ the SEO Spider to export data to your Google Drive account.

 Once you’ve authorised the SEO Spider, you can click ‘OK’ and your account email will now be listed.
 Select this account and click ‘OK’.

-For automated Data Studio reporting tick the ‘Custom Crawl overview’ option and click the ‘Configure’ button.
+For automated Looker Studio reporting tick the ‘Custom Crawl overview’ option and click the ‘Configure’ button.

 In this panel, you can customise what crawl overview information you’d like to include within the Google Sheets export.
 By default, we recommend selecting all available metrics and adding them to the selected box on the right-hand side.
 This can be done instantly by clicking the double-right arrow.

 The order of metrics in the right-hand panel will be reflected in the order of columns within the exported Google Sheet.
 Therefore, we do not recommend adjusting the order once the initial report has run, as data and columns may become mixed.

 Once all the above has been set and a crawl has run you will have a spreadsheet exported into your specified Google drive.
 By default, these will be associated in a folder path: ‘My Drive > Screaming Frog SEO Spider > Project Name > [task_name]_custom_summary_report’.